ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 * the fragment must consist of exactly one simple select statement
   * no `FROM`, `WHERE`, `HAVING`, etc. -- the result is an expression
 * the select list must have exactly one value
-  * Note: the expression can be a nested `SELECT` which could then have all the usual `SELECT` elements
+  * Note the expression can be a nested `SELECT` which could then have all the usual `SELECT` elements
 * the usual shared fragment rules apply, e.g. no out-parameters, exactly one statement, etc.